ropensci/iheatmapr/cran-comments.md

 ## R CMD check results

-0 errors, 0 warnings, 0 notes
+0 errors, 0 warnings, 1 notes

+Note about authors with non-standard roles, 'rev'.
+These authors were reviewers for the rOpensci review process.

 ## Release summary